 What is ITOps?
 What is DevOps?
 How are they different?
-Ask an expert these questions, and no answer would be wrong.
+Ask a software development expert these questions, and no answer would be wrong.
 They’d just be different and grounded in each of these experts’ experiences as all DevOps teams are not the same.
 There are progressive DevOps teams that have a fully integrated stack view and absolutely see the downstream enterprise implications.
 And there are more traditional teams that are adopting agile and have implemented DevOps in small team structures and are looking to scale.
 And there’s also a hybrid of the two.
 We’re going to focus on the last two.

 ITOps and DevOps According to Wikipedia